“Discovered — currently not indexed.” Here's what it means and how to fix it.

 Upgrade hosting.
 Enable caching (Varnish/Redis).
 Use CDN.
 Optimize database queries.
 Target under 500ms TTFB.

-Expected timeline: Immediate once fixed
+Expected timeline: Within days once fixed

 Recently published